-I see this often in clients when they arrive for their Reboot because they have not connected with their purpose, their passion, or identified their authentic self.
-They turn up feeling flat, confused and lacking energy; often worried they are depressed.
+I see this in job seekers and leaders when they have not connected with their purpose, their passion, or identified their authentic self.
+They feel flat, confused and lack energy.
 Life feels harder, uphill and less in the flow.

-The privilege of a lifetime is to become who you truly are.
-Carl Jung
+I love this saying by Carl Jung - The privilege of a lifetime is to become who you truly are.

-Everyone needs to think about who they are and what they stand for.
+I believe it’s a positive exercise for all of us to think about who we are and what we stand for.
 Whether you know it or not, you have a brand; how you portray yourself to the wider world.
-The question is, is your brand aligned with your authentic self, or are you trying to fit in by being or doing what other people think you should be or do.
+The question is, is your brand aligned with your authentic self, or are you trying to fit in and follow trends by being or doing what other people think you should be or do.

-A great start to defining your personal brand includes:
+A great start to defining your authentic brand includes: